 Designed to accommodate couples who are comfortable with mainstream Reform Judaism.
-Simultaneously voicing a deep commitment to Judaism and a pluralistic commitment to be welcoming to all, this text speaks to shared communal values as well as the couple’s promises for the kind of marriage, home, and family they want to create.
+Simultaneously voicing a deep commitment to Judaism and a pluralistic commitment to be welcoming to all, this text speaks to shared communal values, participation in Judaism, as well as the couple’s promises for the kind of marriage, home, and family they want to create.

 (This text is slightly different from the Reform 1 - it’s an earlier version, so it’s very similar with a few small changes)

 This ketubah witnesses before God and all those present that on the ______ day of the month of ______ in the year _____, which corresponds to _______ __, ____, [the bride/kallah/groom/hatan/beloved,] ____________ (name 1), [son/daughter/child of _______ and ________ _______] and [the bride/kallah/groom/hatan/beloved,] ____________ (name 2), [son/daughter/child of _______ and ________ _______,] stood under the chuppah in _______, ________ to enter the holy covenant of marriage.
 With love and reverence, they declared: “With these rings, we consecrate ourselves in marriage according to the traditions of Moses and Israel.”